KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-setup/index.md

 2. You cloned kdesrc-build using git.
 3. You ran the initial setup for kdesrc-build.

-Time to learn how to use kdesrc-build tool to build software from source code!
+Time to learn how to use kdesrc-build to build software from source code!